Kentskooking/kentskooking-nodes/README.md

 # kentskooking-nodes

-Wave-controlled iterative video sampling for ComfyUI.
-Generates dynamic videos with smooth parameter oscillations across frames. work in progress
+Wave-controlled iterative video processing for ComfyUI.
+Alters videos frame by frame using image diffusion pipelines. work in progress

 ## Overview

-This node pack fundamentally creates a frame by frame vid2vid workflow that uses image diffusion to iteratively add diffusion over each frame.
+This node pack fundamentally creates a frame by frame vid2vid workflow that uses image diffusion to add progressive diffusion over each frame.
 TLDR: makes trippy videos reminiscent of deforum

 I made this in an attempt to speed up and make my workflow more efficient.
-I had it working with standard nodes in comfyui but it took forever and couldn't be fully automated (that workflow provided in examples).
-Took a bunch of inspiration from **[Comfyui-FeedbackSampler](https://github.com/pizurny/Comfyui-FeedbackSampler)** by pizurny
+I had it working with standard nodes in comfyui but it took forever and couldn't be fully automated (that workflow provided in examples folder along with this nodepack's wf).
+Used most of the internal logic from the **[Comfyui-FeedbackSampler](https://github.com/pizurny/Comfyui-FeedbackSampler)** by pizurny

 Currently the cycles are driven by a triangle wave but I plan to add more wave patterns once it's all set up.